5g-ucl-idrbt/oaisetup/README.md

 ## Use path of repo as an environment varible
 OAI_DIR="/home/subhrendu/GIT/oaisetup"

 https://open-cells.com/index.php/uiccsim-programing/

+* Click on the "source code" and Download the "uicc" file.
+* Then Extract the uicc ZIP file.

+ ## Insert the card in the reader and the reader in a USB port:

 ## Check existing values of the sim
 `sudo ./program_uicc`

+ or

+ `sudo ./program_uicc --adm 0c008506`

 ## Ensure operator key consistency
 ```<In CORE> cd $OAI_DIR"/CORE/oai-cn5g-fed/docker-compose";
           cat docker-compose-basic-nrf.yaml |grep "OPERATOR_KEY"
 ```
 ### Check it with Sim values
+ * Check the IMSI Value in Core (oai_db2.sql) like MCC and MNC what ever you configured in the core part.
+ * First five Digits are MCC and remaning ten Digits are MNC.

 ## Ensure MCC & MNC values consistency
 ### MCC: Mobile Country Code